 Photo Credit: Sarah Deragon

-EZRA FOX lives and writes in San Francisco, CA and holds an MFA in Creative Writing from Indiana University.
+EZRA FOX is a Best of the Net nominee who lives and writes in San Francisco, CA and holds an MFA in Creative Writing from Indiana University.
 Their infatuation with poetry began in 2nd grade when they composed their first piece, a dedicated ode to skunks, which earned the honor of "poem of the week" at their school's library.

 Apart from writing, Ezra maintains a daily practice of reconnecting with their inner child: roller-skating, playing drums, and enjoying animated films and theme parks.
 In quieter moments, they can be found sharing cups of tea and sweet treats with their beloveds.